7RU7H/CTFs/HackTheBox/Retired-Machines/Monteverde/Monteverde-Helped-Through.md

 Adam Chester's Blog on Azure Privilege Escalation [Azure AD Connect for Red Teamers](https://blog.xpnsec.com/azuread-connect-for-redteam/)

 TIL; Azure AD Connect is Hybrid Cloud an some organisation want the same passwords for account on and off premises.
-Synchronization occur between the Cloud and On-Premise where if an attack can reach the server that synchronizes between Azure and Organization data
+Synchronization occur between the Cloud and On-Premise where if an attack can reach the server that synchronizes between Azure and Organization credential can be decrypted as that seerver will host decrypt.dll

 ```sql
 SELECT private_configuration_xml, encrypted_configuration FROM mms_management_agent WHERE ma_type = 'AD'